dotnet54/multivariate-measures/README.md

 # Multivariate Similarity Measures for Time Series Classification

-Currently all the code for this paper is in the project for TS-CHIEF in branch called multivariate.
+Currently all the code for this paper is in the project for TS-CHIEF

 The main function for this paper is in the MultivarKNNApp class in package application.test.knn